Opioids Lawsuits end in $26 billion settlement

 Ahead of the FERMA Forum in November, Suki Basi speaks to FERMA News on the importance of European Risk Management.

 Two of the world’s largest oil facilities in Saudi Arabia, Abqaiq and Khurais, were targets of drone strikes, which has seen Saudi Arabia’s oil output fall by half sparking a spike in US-Iranian tensions.

 Russell Group attended the 2019 Monte Carlo Rendezvous this year meeting with clients, markets peers and (re)insurance thought leaders who attended the event.

-Re/insurers will need better data exchange across the distribution chain to enable all parties to analyse their exposure gross and net of reinsurance with confidence writes Suki Basi in Insurance Day.
+Re/insurers will need better data exchange across the distribution chain to enable them to analyse their exposures with confidence.

 Over the last few months, there has been much discussion in the Casualty class about how recent “Market-Turning Events” (MTE) such as Enron are falling out of the collective memory.